 Not allowing others to cook for you or cooking food for others and not eating it

 Losing your period or having irregular periods

 Overeating without loss of control, eating in the absence of hunger, irregular meal patterns, or continual grazing (4)

-Are there any physical or medical risks of engaging in disordered eating?
+Physical or medical risks of engaging in disordered eating

 With diet culture on the rise, it is firstly important to be aware of how you talk about food and the influence food decisions have on your day-to-day life.
 Here are some tips to get you started: